rmcs9/311compiler/README.md

 ## What is Shank?
 "Shank" is a programming language created by Michael Phipps, a professor at UAlbany.
-Shank draws many design concepts and features from other popular programming langauges, including C#, javascript, Python and more.
+Shank draws many design concepts and features from other popular programming langauges, mainly, pascal.
 Read more about Shank and its design in the attached langauge definition below: